JeanLLopes/Tech-Aid-Aucomplete/autocomplete-app/README.md

 3. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```
-    The application will be available at `http://localhost:3000`.
+    The application will be available at `http://localhost:5173`.

 ## Testing